gretalannon/LANNON-Python-Portfolio/TidyData-Project/README.md

 ## Dataset Description

-This dataset looks at medals won in the 2008 olympics relative to the location of the athlete who won them.
-Rather than country, this dataset uses NUTS (Nomenclature of Territorial Units for Statistics) regions in Europe.
-The pre-processing steps taken prior to analysis of the data included melting the dataset such that each variable has its own column and each observation forms a row, and string cleaning to remove unwanted information cluttering up the table.
+This dataset looks at medals won in the 2008 olympics.
+Each row is an athlete, and their medal is marked for which sport they participate in.
+The issue with this is that each individual sport forms an attribute, rather than serving as the values of one attribute--sport.
+The medal type then becomes jumbled as well, forming the values for these many sport attributes.
+The pre-processing steps taken prior to analysis of the data included melting the dataset such that each variable--sport, gender, and medal type--has its own column and each observation forms a row.
+Then string cleaning is used to remove unwanted information cluttering up the table.

 ## References